scho97/AnalyzeNTAD/README.md

 # AnalyzeNTAD
 Analysis of New Therapeutics in Alzheimer's Disease Longitudinal Cohort (NTAD) M/EEG Data

-To appear in Chapter 3 of my master's thesis: _M/EEG Brain Network Features as Biomarkers for Alzheimer's Disease_
+In Chapter 3 of my master's thesis: [_M/EEG Brain Network Features as Biomarkers for Alzheimer's Disease_](https://ora.ox.ac.uk/objects/uuid:27faa894-b350-4da4-a7e4-7611dbd86791)

 💡 Please email SungJun Cho at sungjun.cho@psych.ox.ac.uk with any questions or concerns.